Stefano Siragusa: Boards and other

-In 2018 and 2019 Stefano Siragusa is chairman of the board of directors and Chairman of the Strategic Committee of INWIT, public listed company that operates in the field of communications infrastructure.
+In 2018 and 2019 Siragusa is chairman of the board of directors and chairman of the strategic committee of INWIT, public listed company that operates in the field of communications infrastructure.

-In 2018 and 2019 he is chairman of the Board of Directors of TI Sparkle, global telecommunication service provider.
+In 2018 and 2019 he is chairman of the board of directors of TI Sparkle, global telecommunication service provider.

-In 2017 he is Member of the Board of Directors, Chairman of Remuneration and Nomination Committee and a Member of the Risk and Related Party Committee of the ENAV, the Italian air navigation service provider.
+In 2017 he is member of the board of directors, chairman of remuneration and nomination committee and a member of the risk and related party committee of the ENAV, the Italian air navigation service provider.